 The iPhone 16 Lineup Shown in an Apple Store in Seoul: Why Skipping the Upgrade Was the Smart Move

-Writing Assistance: AI-driven tools to refine writing on the go.
+Writing Support: AI-powered resources to improve writing while on the go.

-Notification Summaries: A curated overview of essential updates.
+Notification Summaries: A carefully chosen rundown of the most important updates.

-Clean Up in Photos: An automated tool for organizing photo libraries.
+Clean Up in Photos: An automated photo library organization tool.

 Battery Life: Slightly better than its predecessors but not enough to warrant an upgrade.